lucasVirolli/lucasVirolli/README.md

 ### Hello, hello, hello!!! 👋

-My complete name is Lucas Virolli Dal Bello 👻, I'm vegetarian 🐷, I like to listen to rock'n roll 🤘 and I'm falling love to technology 🥰.
+It's a pleasure to have you here.
+Let me introduce myself, I'm Lucas Virolli Dal Bello 👻, I'm a vegetarian 🐷, I like to listen to rock'n roll 🤘 and I'm falling in love with technology 🥰.

-- 🔭 I’m currently looking for an internship to start putting my ideas and my knowledge in practice.
+- 🔭 I’m currently looking for an internship to start putting my ideas and my knowledge into practice.
 - 💛 I’m currently learning JavaScript, NodeJS, TypeScript and React.
-My next steps will be to learn more about back-end and Python.
+My next steps will be learning more about back-end and Python.
-- 🙋‍♂️ If you liked something in here, have some suggestion, a recommendation, a project that I could help you, or just want make a new friend, send me some e-mail or a message on LinkedIn, I will enjoy answer you 🖖.
-Oh, to send me an e-mail or to go to my LinkedIn profile is just clicking on the logo under my github status in this description about me.
+- 🙋‍♂️ If you like something in here, have some suggestion, a recommendation, a project that I could help you with, or just want to make a new friend, send me some e-mail or a message on LinkedIn, I will enjoy replying you 🖖.
+Oh, to send me an e-mail or to go to my LinkedIn profile  just click on the logo under my github status in this description about me.

 <div align="center">
   <a href="https://github.com/lucasVirolli">